Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/3. The Metasploit framework (MSF)/Information Gathering & Enumeration.md

 - check the files - command: db_import /root/
 - import the file - command: db_import /root/filename
 - confirm that it is important - command: hosts
-- print services for hosts that you important - command: services
+- print services for hosts that you imported - command: services
+- initiate nmap scan from within msfconsole and save results in database -
+	  - Create new workspace - command: workspace -a nmap_msf
+	  - command: db_nmap -Pn -sV -O ip
+	  - list out the hosts and services
+	  -